ronnymajani/AnD-Pack/README.md

 Documentation:
 --------------
-To generate the Documentation, just run the `doxygen` command in the root directory of this porject
+To generate the Documentation, just run the `doxygen` command in the root directory of this project

 Implementation:
 ---------------